Property FW, differentiable structures, and smoothability of singular actions: Introduction

 \begin{cor} Let $M^d$ be a closed manifold of dimension $d$.
 Let $G$ be a connected Lie group, whose Lie algebra is simple and with finite centre.
 Assume that the real rank of $G$ is $r>d$ and let $\Gamma\subset G$ be a cocompact lattice, or $\Gamma=\mathsf{SL}(r+1,\Z)$.
 For any morphism $\rho:\Gamma\to \Omega\mathsf{Diff}^2(M)$, the action of $\rho(\Gamma)$ on $M$ has a finite orbit. \end{cor} Using a more general version of Theorem \ref{t-countable} (namely Theorem \ref{t-main}), we also establish an analogous statement in the case of actions preserving a volume form, see Corollary \ref{c-Zimmer-vol}.

-\begin{rem} Here we have simplified the statement in order to avoid introducing many notations.
+\begin{rem} Here we have simplified the statement in order to avoid introducing too much cumbersome notation.
 The interested reader will be able to improve the above statement from the results appearing in \cite{BFH,BFH2,DZ,Cantat}.
 Note also that Theorem~\ref{t-finitelymany} gives a stronger result for actions by elements with finitely many singularities. \end{rem}

 \begin{rem} For {groups of elementary matrices}, and for {automorphism groups of free groups} (and some relatives) questions related to Zimmer's program have been largely investigated by Ye, with no restrictions on regularity (see e.g.~\cite{Ye1,Ye2,Ye4}).
 Let us also mention \cite{FS}, where it is proved that groups with no finite quotients and a very strong fixed point property (as some models of \emph{random groups}), cannot act on a closed manifold preserving a smooth volume form.
-It is a known open problem, attributed to Gromov, to prove that a random group cannot act on a closed manifold. \end{rem}
+It is a well-known open problem, attributed to Gromov, to prove that a random group cannot act on a closed manifold. \end{rem}

 Let us give an outline of the paper and of the proof of Theorem \ref{t-countable}.
 The core of our argument has purely topological dynamical nature (no manifolds are involved, only group actions on locally compact spaces), and is contained in Section \ref{s:groupoids}.
 We consider an action of a countable group~$\Gamma$ on a locally compact space $X$ whose \emph{germs} at every point belong to a given \emph{groupoid of germs}~$\cH$, except for a finite set of singular points for every group element (all the necessary terminology will be defined in Section~\ref{s:groupoids}).
 We provide a criterion on $\cH$ that implies, when $\Gamma$ has property $\fw$, that the action is conjugate to an action whose germ at every point belongs to $\cH$.
 To do so we construct a commensurating action of $\Gamma$ inspired from work of Juschenko--Nekrashevych--de la Salle on amenability of groups of homeomorphisms \cite{JNS}.
 We then extend this to the case of countably many singularities by transfinite induction on the \emph{Cantor--Bendixson rank} of the set of singular points of the generators of $\Gamma$.